State Capitol Room 108

 Juneau AK, 99801

-When her children entered school in the late 1980s, she took an interest in the Anchorage School District and its overcrowded facilities and in 1994 got elected to the Anchorage School Board, where she served three consecutive terms.
+When her children entered school in the late 1980s, she took an interest in the Anchorage School District and its overcrowded facilities.
+In 1994, Harriet got elected to the Anchorage School Board, where she served three consecutive terms.
 Voters approved over half a billion dollars in school bond issues during her tenure that built and restored schools all over the district, including the new Kincaid and Lake Hood Elementary Schools and Dimond High School in West Anchorage.